donnyslin/KCAT/README.md

 The url likes this, http://{address}:{port}/edl/ranking/?text={text}&&offset={offsets}, where address and port can be changed, text is the raw text and offsets are the spans of entity mention generate by Entity Discovery whose format is "b1-e1:b2-e2".

-an example is following.
+An example with top score entity is following.

-input:
+Input:

     http://10.214.155.248:5000/edl/ranking/?text=obama%20is%20america%20president&&offset=0-4

-result:
+Result:

     [{"start": 0, "end": 4, "surface_form": "obama", "entity": "Barack_Obama"}]